-After months of build up and teasing, the one-shot that kicks off the big Marvel Legacy initiative that is said to be a way to bring back classic Marvel characters & aspects together with many of the new legacy aspects has arrived.
+After months of build-up and teasing, the one-shot that kicks off the big Marvel Legacy initiative that is said to be a way to bring back classic Marvel characters & aspects together with many of the new legacy aspects has arrived.

 Comparison’s to DC Comics DC Universe Rebirth #1 from well over a year ago are being drawn because it’s hard not to because in essence the two issues are doing the same thing, yet they are also doing something very different.
-DC Rebirth had the Herculean task of trying to bring back tons of continuity and characters that the publisher had either cast aside or warped beyond recognition to long time fans when they rebooted their entire universe in 2011.
+DC Rebirth had the Herculean task of trying to bring back tons of continuity and characters that the publisher had either cast aside or warped beyond recognition to longtime fans when they rebooted their entire universe in 2011.
 Overall this succeeded and they were able to wipe out large parts of the New 52 continuity to bring back older ideas, as well as tie in the Watchmen characters as being behind the whole thing.

-Marvel Legacy didn’t have that same task because while many classic characters were somewhat taken off the board in ways, they were still there and a big part of the universe so bringing some of those those characters and concepts was far easier.
-That wasn’t the main focus of this issue though, instead adding a big new mystery and showing off where the Marvel Universe is going moving forward in various books and avenues was the true goal that the issue succeeded at doing.
+Marvel Legacy didn’t have that same task because while many classic characters were somewhat taken off the board in ways, they were still there and a big part of the universe so bringing some of those characters and concepts was far easier.
+That wasn’t the main focus of this issue though, instead of adding a big new mystery and showing off where the Marvel Universe is going moving forward in various books and avenues was the true goal that the issue succeeded at doing.

 When thinking of big stories that really get to the heart of a character/team and their continuity the name Jason Aaron is more than likely one that pops up right away and he continued that trend with this issue be delving into the history and continuity of the entire Marvel Universe and he, along with other writers & editors at Marvel that helped craft the tale, wasn’t afraid to turn some stuff over and introduce a lot of new concepts.